ibrahim-ol/customer-support/CHAT_INTERFACE.md

 ## Overview

 This chat interface provides a real-time messaging system for customer support interactions.
 It's built using Hono.js with a React-like frontend using Hono JSX.
+The interface features a modular component architecture with custom React hooks for API management.

 ## Features

+- **Full-Width Layout**: Chat interface occupies the complete available screen width
 - **Real-time Chat**: Send and receive messages in a conversation
 - **Message History**: View all previous messages in a conversation
 - **Auto-scroll**: Automatically scrolls to the latest message
 - **Typing Indicators**: Shows when the assistant is responding
 - **Error Handling**: Displays network and API errors with user-friendly messages
-- **Responsive Design**: Works on desktop and mobile devices
+- **Modular Components**: Clean separation of concerns with reusable components
+- **Custom Hooks**: React hooks for API state management
 - **Auto-expanding Input**: Text area grows as you type longer messages

 ## API Endpoints